Citrix, Microsoft, VMware Tech News & Support Resources

 Latest IT Pros Resources

-Hyperconverged Infrastructure in VMware vSphere with Simplivity Video Session from @E2EVC 2016 Rome
+MS Operation Management Suite meets Citrix XA/XD Video Session from @E2EVC 2016 Rome

-Hyperconverged Infrastructure in VMware vSphere with Simplivity Session from @E2EVC 2016 Rome.
+MS Operation Management Suite meets Citrix XenApp / XenDesktop Video Session from @E2EVC 2016 Rome.
 For event information please visit www.e2evc.com/home.
 For slides, additional info etc please contact the presenter directly on Twitter.
 For best video and sound quality do visit the event! via the fine folks at E2EVC Conference

 Latest IT News and Support